 “What are you taking about, Prongs mate?”
 Sirius asked disbelievingly.

-“So, what went on with you two in that broom cupboard, eh?” he asked openly, stepping out into the room.
+“C’mon, what went on with you two in that broom cupboard, eh?” he asked openly, stepping out into the room.
 He crossed his arms and looked from Marion to Sirius, “Any snogging?”

 “Ew, no!”
 They both said together, causing James to raise his eyebrows in suspicion.
 Lily exhaled loudly and slammed her book shut.